dogedart/altcointip/README.md

 ### Coin Daemons

 Download one or more coin daemon executable.
-Create a configuration file for it in appropriate directory (such as `~/.mycoin/mycoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
-It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `mycoind getinfo` and `mycoind listaccounts`).
+Create a configuration file for it in appropriate directory (such as `~/.mycoin/mycoin.conf` for Litecoin), specifying `staking=0`, `enableaccounts=1`,`rpcuser`, `rpcpassword`, `rpcport`, `stakingr=0`and `server=1`, then start the daemon.
+It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `litedoged getinfo` and `litedoged listaccounts`).

 ### Reddit Account

 You should create a dedicated Reddit account for your bot.
 Initially, Reddit will ask for CAPTCHA input when bot posts a comment or message.
-To remove CAPTCHA requirement, the bot account needs to accumulate positive karma.
+To remove CAPTCHA requirement, the bot account needs to accumulate positive karma, Reddit Gold is also required.

 ### Configuration